lumina-desktop/lumina-docs/luminautl.rst

 which can be used to move the directory back and forward in time, according to the saved snapshots.
 The left and right arrows can also be used for this function.

+Insight displays the directory tree in a small window on the left side.
+This display can also be used to navigate to the desired directory.

 Underneath the viewing area of Insight are :guilabel:`Magnifying Glass` icons, used to increase or decrease the size of the objects to display.